-Strait-Jacket is a 1963 [released January 19, 1964] American horror feature film starring Joan Crawford (Whatever Happened to Baby Jane?) and Diane Baker in a macabre mother and daughter tale about a series of axe-murders.
+Strait-Jacket is a 1963 American horror film starring Joan Crawford (Whatever Happened to Baby Jane?) and Diane Baker in a macabre mother and daughter tale about a series of axe-murders.
 Horror regular George Kennedy (Death Ship, Just Before Dawn, Uninvited) also makes an appearance as a sneering farmhand.

-Released by Columbia Pictures, the film was directed and co-produced by William Castle.
+Released by Columbia Pictures on January 19th 1964, the film was directed and co-produced by William Castle.
 The screenplay was the first of two written for Castle by Robert Bloch, the second being The Night Walker (1964).

 Strait-Jacket marks the first big-screen appearance of Lee Majors (Killerfish) in the uncredited role of Crawford’s husband.

 After the success of What Ever Happened to Baby Jane?
 (1962), Joan Crawford and other older actresses, including Bette Davis and Barbara Stanwyck, made numerous horror movies throughout the 1960s.

 Strait-Jacket is one of the more notable examples of the genre sometimes referred to as ‘psycho-biddy’ or Grande Dame Guignol.
 During the film’s original release, American moviegoers were given little cardboard axes as they entered the cinema.